-On Hold Until 2022: We decided about 4 months ago that we would not schedule in-person events until January 2022.
+On Hold Until 2022: We decided in April 2020 that we would not schedule in-person events until at least January 2022.
 We want a safe, affordable, and accessible vaccine available to all before bringing groups of people together.
 This is a public health issue as well as a social justice issue for us.
 We realize there is no substitute for what happens in the shared physical spaces of our workshops and keynotes.
 We will gather in person together again, once that is possible for more than a few and once it won’t compromise the well-being of the whole.
 (Part of our commitment to support the well-being of the whole also means limiting what will warrant airplane travel.
 See below for more details!)

 Transformational Programs: Based on participant and client feedback, we are successfully bringing compelling, cutting-edge, and meaningful content and community-building to virtual spaces (see “Staying Virtual” section below).
 Nevertheless, some content doesn’t and won’t translate to virtual.
 We have decided to prioritize and limit in-person offerings to our Transformational Programs’ retreats.* These intensive programs are best served by gathering in-person.
 If you want to get onto our calendar for 2022, the soonest we will be scheduling in-person programs, contact us!